MouronRoger/First1KGreek/LINTING_GUIDE.md

 **Important:** Linting issues never block commits.
 This is by design to ensure that development can continue without interruption.

+## XML File Exclusion Policy

+**⚠️ CRITICAL: XML files are NEVER to be linted, formatted, or modified by automatic tools.**

+The repository contains valuable XML data files (in `/volume_xml/` and other directories) that:
+- Contain critical Greek text data in specific formats
+- Must maintain their exact formatting and structure
+- Should only be modified manually after careful review
+- Are automatically excluded from all linting processes

+All linting tools in this repository are configured to:
+1. Only process Python (.py) files
+2. Explicitly skip XML files with a warning message
+3. Require file extensions to match exactly (.py)

 ## Linting Standards

 For all new or modified code, follow these standards: